-Trios, quartets, sextets, etc., performing and studying music written or arranged for the smaller ensemble with rehearsal groups occasionally performing in public either on campus or in the surrounding communities.

-Open to men and women.
+Trios, quartets, sextets, etc., performing and studying music written or arranged for the smaller ensemble.
+Rehearsal groups occasionally performing in public on campus or in the surrounding communities.
+Both men and women.

 3 hours rehearsal.

 MUS 210 Music Theatre Workshop/1-3 Units